 Texas Hold ‘Em in Macau

-In 2019, gross revenue for Texas Hold ‘Em was 446 million Patacas, which made it the 10th most profitable casino game, in front of Three Card Baccarat but behind Fan Tan.
+In 2022, gross revenue for Texas Hold ‘Em was just 10 million Patacas, which made it the second least profitable casino game, only in front of War.
+Post-Covid it’s enjoying a bit of a revival, with new games popping up in MGM Cotai, MGM Macau, and Grand Lisboa Palace.

-All three casinos only offer cash games, with blinds that start from $25/$50 and go all the way up to $1000/$2000, although those limits can be exceeded if everyone at the table agrees.
+No matter where you play, blinds start from $50/$100 and can go all the way up to $2000/$5000, although those limits can be exceeded if everyone at the table agrees.

 Texas Hold Em in Macau: What to Watch Out For

-The Wynn is said to have the nicest poker room and the most experienced players, while the rake at the Venetian is the highest at 5 percent.
-Chinese poker players online have the reputation of being extremely tight, and the same is true of the action in Macau.
+If you know anything about online poker, you’ll know that Chinese players have the reputation of being extremely tight, and the same is true of the action in Macau.
 Money is not being haphazardly thrown around the table by misguided Baccarat whales the way it was a decade ago, so you’ll have to grind quite a bit and have Lady Luck on your side to make any kind of significant profit.

 If Omaha Poker is your game instead, it’s available at both the Wynn and Venetian as well.